Let's talk about embodied carbon

 Martin Sobota, Isabel Driessen (Cityförster),

-Thomas Wellink , Menno Brouwer (RVO), Margot Holländer (MOR Studio)
+Thomas Wellink , Menno Brouwer (RVO), Margot Holländer (M

 CO2 emissions of the built environment are an urgent challenge.